 NYSED Section 155.17 outlines regulations for New York school district emergency plans.
 The regulations can be challenging to navigate, so Altaris has developed this overview to clarify the steps districts should be taking to ensure emergency plan compliance.
 If you need assistance in developing a district-wide or building-level emergency response plans for your schools, feel free to contact us for a free consultation.

-District-wide school safety plans and building-level emergency response plans must be adopted or amended by September 1st of each school year.
-The district-wide school safety plan must be posted on the district website.
-The building-level emergency response plan is secure and must be submitted to the New York State Police and local law enforcement within 30 days of adoption, but no later than October 15th each year.
+District-wide School Safety Plans and Building-level Emergency Response Plans must be adopted or amended by September 1st of each school year.
+The District-wide School Safety Plan must be posted on the district website and the URL submitted to NYSED as part of the BEDS filing.
+The Building-level Emergency Response Plan is confidential and must be submitted to the New York State Police via the BEDS portal and with local law enforcement within 30 days of adoption, but no later than October 1st. each year.

 District-wide Safety Plan

-- formal adoption by the school board
+- Formal adoption by the school board by September 1st annually.

-- updating the plan on the district website
+- Updating the plan on the district website

 Building-level Emergency Response Plans (ERP)